Factbox: Who's bidding to be next World Trade Organization chief?

 Phil Hogan (Ireland), European trade commissioner

-The EU trade chief is in his second role as a European commissioner, previously covering agriculture, and is considering a bid.
-A politician of the centre-right Fine Gael party, he has also served as minister in two Irish governments.
+He is in his second role as a European commissioner, previously covering agriculture, and confirmed he is considering a bid.
+A politician of the centre-right Fine Gael party, he has also served as a minister in two Irish governments.

-He is a proponent of reform at the WTO, agreeing with United States and Japan on the need to update global rules on industrial subsidies.
-His own direct relations with Washington have been less cordial, however, amid persistent transatlantic trade tension.
+He advocates reform at the WTO, agreeing with the United States and Japan on the need to update global rules on industrial subsidies.
+But his own relations with Washington have been less cordial amid persistent transatlantic trade tension.

-Former European Trade Commissioner and former minister under Labour governments of Tony Blair and Gordon Brown.

-The UK government, which would need to back him, says it has not made up its mind yet.
-Mandelson has not commented.
+Mexico nominated Seade, who helped rework the North American Free Trade Agreement, to the WTO on Monday, a document showed.
+He previously worked at universities in Hong Kong.

-(Reporting by Emma Farge in Geneva, Philip Blenkinsop in Brussels, Andrea Shalal in Washington, William James in London, Belen Carreno in Madrid, Katharine Houreld in Nairobi; Editing by Hugh Lawson)
+(Reporting by Emma Farge in Geneva, Philip Blenkinsop in Brussels, Andrea Shalal in Washington, William James in London, Belen Carreno in Madrid, Katharine Houreld in Nairobi and Frank Jack Daniel in Mexico City; Editing by Mark Heinrich and Mark Potter)